forem/forem/README.md

 - [Product Roadmap](#product-roadmap)
 - [Core Team Members](#core-team)
 - [License](#license)

-## What is dev.to?
-[dev.to](https://dev.to) (or just DEV) is a platform where software developers write articles, take part in discussions, and build their professional profiles.
-We value supportive and constructive dialogue in the pursuit of great code.
-Content spans from beginner to advanced, and all are welcome to find their place within our community. ❤️

 ## Contributing
 We expect contributors to abide by our underlying [code of conduct](https://dev.to/code-of-conduct).
 All conversations and discussions on GitHub (issues, pull requests) and across dev.to must be respectful and harassment-free.